Nikhil-Singla/todo-tasklist/README.md

 ## Technologies Used

-- **HTML5 & CSS3** – layout, styling, and responsive design
+- **HTML5 & CSS3** - layout, styling, and responsive design
-- **JavaScript (ES6)** – dynamic rendering, event handling, and local storage management
+- **JavaScript (ES6)** - dynamic rendering, event handling, and local storage management
-- **CSS animations** – subtle interactions and visual feedback
+- **CSS animations** - subtle interactions and visual feedback
-- **No backend required** – fully client-side application
+- **No backend required** - fully client-side application

 ---

 ## Demo

-The application is hosted publicly for demo purposes.
-You can explore the functionality and UI interactions here:
+You can explore the functionality and UI interactions of this webapp here:

 todo-tasklist-one.vercel.app